 Best sleeping bag liner for warmth

-Coming in a multitude of slightly off the wall colors (as well as white), JagBag’s Deluxe Silk Sleeping Bag Liners are handmade in New Zealand, the adventure capital of the world, by a small team of expert seamstresses.
+Coming in a multitude of slightly off the wall colors (as well as white), Sea To Summit offer some of the cosiest liners in the market.
 The result?
 A generously-sized sleeping bag liner of rectangular rather than mummy-style shape.
-Weighing just 160g out of the bag, this liner folds down into the size of a paperback book but is still able to raise the temperature around a sleeper by up to five degrees Celsius.
+Weighing just 396g out of the bag, this liner folds down into the size of a paperback book but is still able to raise the temperature around a sleeper by up to five degrees Celsius.
 Being entirely naturally-grown silk, it has the luxurious feel you would expect, while also providing breathability, particularly in hot and humid climates.
 Its tight weave also makes it difficult for bugs to make a home!

 - Perhaps a little too large for some users